"Is there something going on in Chichester that the police need to be looking at?" — Another bike theft in city centre

-Another bike theft has occured in Chichester city centre.
+Another bike theft has occurred in Chichester city centre.
 This bike, which was locked up to signpost on lively Westgate in Chichester city centre, is electric and estimated to be worth £2,500.

-Her frustrated husband Martin Greenfeild, who works in aviation said: "She goes everywhere on it, she takes it into Chichester all the time, takes it to the Witterings.
-She tries to not use the car, and use the bike.
+Her frustrated husband Martin Greenfield, who works in aviation, said: "She goes everywhere on it, she takes it into Chichester all the time, takes it to the Witterings.
+She tries to not use the car and use the bike.
 We like to do our bit to reduce congestion and things. she was really upset about it all."

 Mr Greenfield explained that both he and his wife had called the police and were left unimpressed by their ambivalent response: "Something's going wrong here, they are just not interested.
 I can understand they may be tight on funding, but there are lots of ways this could be managed in a better way".

-After posting on social media app for neighbours, Next Door, Mr Greenwood received many comments from people who had similar things happen to them, two of which happened only a few days around the Greenwood's theft.
+After posting on a social media app for neighbours, Next Door, Mr Greenwood received many comments from people who had similar things happen to them, two of which occurred only a few days around the Greenwood's theft.

 "I don't feel I can cycle into Chichester now without somebody looking after my bike."

-He also stipulated that the theft was premeditated due to the very quick speed it was completed and the machinery that was used: "I shudder to think that they are walking around just looking for opportunities — walking around Chichester with equipment on board and a means of getting the bike out, maybe there's two or three people."
+He also stipulated that the theft was premeditated due to the rapid speed it was completed and the machinery that was used: "I shudder to think that they are walking around just looking for opportunities — walking around Chichester with equipment onboard and a means of getting the bike out, maybe there are two or three people."

 Anyone with information about the theft is asked to report it online or via 101 and quote serial 524 of 19/10."